StefanoAnzolut/business-guide/source/integrations/sign-google-drive.rst

 .. _here: https://youtu.be/zKqAU9ke46I

-- Go to Google Drive Web App at `drive.google.com/drive`_ (not the local version on your computer).
+- Go to Google Drive Web App at `drive.google.com/drive`_ (not the local version on your computer)

 .. _drive.google.com/drive: https://drive.google.com/drive